richardr1126/k8s-agents-service/README.md

    ```

 2. Set up environment variables:
    Create a `.env` file in the root directory.
 At least one LLM API key or configuration is required.
-See the [`.env.example` file](./.env.example) for a full list of available environment variables, including a variety of model provider API keys, header-based authentication, LangSmith tracing, testing and development modes, and OpenWeatherMap API key.
+See the [`.env.example` file](./.env.example) for a full list of available environment variables, including a variety of model provider API keys, header-based authentication, LangSmith tracing, testing and development modes, OpenWeatherMap API key, and PostgreSQL MCP URL configuration.

 3. You can now run the agent service and the Streamlit app locally, either with Docker or just using Python.
 The Docker setup is recommended for simpler environment setup and immediate reloading of the services when you make changes to your code.